ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 For example, if Android has a font scale of 1.3 (i.e. The font size should be increased 30%) and the maximum font size for an element is `20px`, the computed font size for the element will actually be `26px` because Android will account for the system-level font scale since `20px * 1.3 = 26px`.

-## How to change the font size on a device
+## Changing the Font Size on a Device

 Font scaling preferences are configured on a per-device basis by the user.
 This allows the user to scale the font for all applications that support this behavior.
 This guide shows how to enable font scaling for each platform.